-Sewer backups are a common issue in Woodstock, GA.
+Sewer backups are a common issue in North Atlanta and Woodstock, GA.
 When these events occur, they flood flooring surfaces and other areas with toxic, black water.
 Filled with biological and chemical contaminants, black water instantly renders both homes and commercial buildings unusable.
-It can also lead to serious problem with mold and mildew, and major property damages.
-As such, preventing sewer backups is key for protecting both your property investment and residents.
+It can also lead to serious problems with mold and mildew, and major property damages.
+As such, preventing sewer system backups is key for protecting both your property investment and residents.
 More importantly, knowing what to do when you’ve got a sewer backing up is essential for limiting loss.

 It’s also possible to have a solid, physical obstruction that’s causing the issue.
 This is the case when exit lines are blocked by items that do not degrade at all.
 For instance, if your child recently flushed a toothbrush or toy down the toilet, an empty commode doesn’t mean that you’re out of the woods.
 This hard, physical item will have to make it safely to the sewer main without getting snagged or otherwise caught up.
 Depending upon their size and shape, flushed, solid materials that get trapped in the exterior pipes leading to the sewer main can take weeks or months to present any major evidence of a building blockage.